-For better or worse, the USNWR rankings are the most widely cited, and for many are considered the gospel truth when it comes to law school rankings.
+For better or worse, the USNWR rankings are the most widely cited.
+For many, they are considered the gospel truth when it comes to law school rankings.
 They receive heavy criticism along a number of lines.
 Many criticize them for placing insufficient emphasis on employment outcomes, and too much emphasis on things like library resources and expenditures per student, which favor schools with a lot to spend.
 Another common complaint is that the rankings are self-reinforcing.

-This, obviously, is a controversial subject, since the implication may be that some schools are more worried about their USNWR rankings than they are in admitting the most highly qualified students; instead they’re targeting for acceptance students they think will attend in order to game the rankings.
+This, obviously, is a controversial subject.
+The implication may be that some schools are more worried about their USNWR rankings than they are in admitting the most highly qualified students.
+Instead, they’re targeting for acceptance students they think will attend in order to game the rankings.
 Clearly, there are plenty of non-LSAT and GPA related reasons to deny acceptance to a student, regardless of his or her stellar numbers.
-That student may have an otherwise unimpressive resume, potential past misconduct issues, have shown a clear lack of interest in attending, or any other number of non-numbers related factors.
+That student may have an otherwise unimpressive resume, potential past misconduct issues, a clear lack of interest in attending, or any other number of non-numbers related factors.

-That said, I think it might be interesting to employ numbers – both LSAT and GPA and in a wider sense – to see what statistical analysis tells us about whether yield protection might exist.
+That said, it might be interesting to employ numbers – both LSAT and GPA and in a wider sense – to see what statistical analysis tells us about whether yield protection might exist.
 So that’s just what we will do in this blog.
-As always, I am using applicant-reported data (and not data from the schools themselves).
+As always, we are using applicant-reported data (and not data from the schools themselves).

 With that established, we will approach the yield-protection subject in two ways.
-First, we will look at the admissions outcomes for only Harvard Candidates for schools for USC and above, as well as the outcomes for Georgetown Candidates for schools from the University of Texas down through William & Mary (I’ve left out any schools for which we didn’t have at least 10 data points).
-Next, we will use regression analysis to identify whether, holding other factors equal, Harvard or Georgetown Candidates are disadvantaged (or, if you prefer, “yield-protection victims”).
+First, let’s look at the admissions outcomes for only Harvard Candidates for schools for USC and above, as well as the outcomes for Georgetown Candidates for schools from the University of Texas down through William & Mary.
+Left out are any schools for which we didn’t have at least 10 data points.
+Next, we use regression analysis to identify whether, holding other factors equal, Harvard or Georgetown Candidates are disadvantaged (or, if you prefer, “yield-protection victims”).

 First, the raw admissions outcomes data for Harvard Candidates at schools from Yale through USC: